Contributing to eesyscreener

 Example of adding a new check available in PR XX

-Tackle one screening check at a time (unless you can create one function that covers multiple repeated checks)
+Tackle one screening check at a time (unless you can create utility functions that cover multiple repeated checks)

 Set up a new script and test script for the check, copy over the relevant code from https://github.com/dfe-analytical-services/dfe-published-data-qa